Solvability and uniqueness criteria for generalized Sylvester-type equations: Proof of Theorem

-In this section we show that Theorem~\ref{thm:main} holds if $p\notin \{m,n\}$.
+In this section we show that Theorem~\ref{thm:main} holds if $p\notin \{m,n\}$, with $mn=pq$.
+In particular we will show that, in this case, the pencil $\mathcal Q(\la)$ is singular and Equation \eqref{gensylv} fails to have a unique solution for the right hand side $E=0$.
 Note that, because of the restriction $mn=pq$, this also implies that $q\notin \{m,n\}$, so this situation covers all instances of Theorem \ref{thm:main} where none of the coefficient matrices are square.